Siddu0201/acadlix-free/readme.txt

 == What makes Acadlix different from other WordPress LMS Plugins? ==

 Acadlix is designed to work both as a full Learning Management System and as a standalone quizzing plugin.
-You can publish quizzes on any page or post using shortcodes, which gives you the flexibility to conduct exams anywhere on your website.
+You can publish online quizzes on any page or post using shortcodes, which gives you the flexibility to conduct exams anywhere on your website.

-It supports everything from simple practice quizzes to advanced examination for mock tests and real exams.
-Its cheat proof approach doesn’t even expose the questions or answer in the code.
+It supports everything from simple practice quizzes to advanced examinations or assessments for mock tests and real exams.
+Its cheat-proof approach doesn’t even expose the questions or answers in the code.

 With the built-in course module, you can create structured curriculums and assign quizzes to courses to sell them in an organized manner.
 This helps students follow a clear learning path.